 There is a wonderful book out in the market written by John Pfordresher.
 In it, there are details and backstories of Charlotte’s life.
 I’ve been immersing myself with this rich history and I highly recommend you checking out his book if you can.
 It’s very insightful to discover how Charlotte Bronte wrote her classic literary piece.

 I also discovered this wonderful short video narrated by Tracy Chevalier, author of Girl With A Pearl Earring.
 Chevalier takes us on a quick journey at Wycoller.
 Wycoller Hall is believed to be the inspiration for Ferndean Manor in Jane Eyre.
 If you ‘re curious like me and looking for a classic to revisit, I suggest taking a look at Charlotte Bronte’s work.

-Enjoy this short video and imagine yourself as Charlotte Bronte, immersing herself in her work and writing a future classic story such as Jane Eyre.
+Enjoy this short video and imagine yourself as Charlotte Bronte, immersing herself in her work and writing a classic story such as Jane Eyre.